kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

   - "/blog/release-notes-110"
 ---

 The journey all the way from Paris 1.9 to Quebec 1.10 turned out to be quite extensive but rewarding for the Kyma crew.
 We reached Quebec with recharged batteries, leveling them up to Kubernetes 1.16, Istio 1.4.3, Minikube 1.6, and Velero 1.2.
 We created production profiles for Istio and Ory, made a few tweaks in Compass, and introduced native DNS support for Kyma provisioned on Gardener clusters.
-Finally, we managed to add such optional features as the API Rules view in the Console UI or the new Knative Kafka channel for event forwarding.
+Finally, we managed to add a few optional features, such as the API Rules view in the Console UI or the new Knative Kafka channel for event forwarding.
 For this news and many more, read the full story behind Kyma 1.10 Quebec.

 <!-- overview -->

 >**CAUTION:** Before upgrading your Kyma deployment to 1.10, you must upgrade Tiller.
 Read the [**Migrations and upgrades**](#migrations-and-upgrades) section carefully for more details.
-If you upgrade to a newer release without performing the steps described in that section, you can compromise the functionality of your cluster or make it unusable.
+If you upgrade to a newer release without performing the steps described in that section, you may compromise the functionality of your cluster or make it unusable.

 See the overview of all changes in this release: